Willcox-Research-Group/rom-operator-inference-Python3/docs/source/opinf/intro.md

 The goal of Operator Inference is to construct a low-dimensional, computationally inexpensive system whose solutions are close to those of some high-dimensional system for which we have 1) training data and 2) some knowledge about the system structure.
 The main steps are the following.

-1. [**Get Training Data**](subsec-training-data).
-Gather and [preprocess](../tutorials/preprocessing.ipynb) high-dimensional data to learn a low-dimensional model from.
+1. [**Get training data**](subsec-training-data).
+Gather and [preprocess](../api/pre.ipynb) high-dimensional data to learn a low-dimensional model from.
 This package has a few common preprocessing tools, but the user must bring the data to the table.
-2. [**Compute a Low-dimensional Representation**](subsec-basis-computation).
-Represent the high-dimensional data with only a few degrees of freedom.
+2. [**Compute a low-dimensional representation**](subsec-basis-computation).
+Approximate the high-dimensional data with only a few degrees of freedom.
 The simplest approach is to take the SVD of the high-dimensional training data, extract the first few left singular vectors, and use these vectors as a new coordinate basis.
-3. [**Set up and Solve a Low-dimensional Regression**](subsec-opinf-regression).
+3. [**Set up and solve a low-dimensional regression**](subsec-opinf-regression).
 Use the low-dimensional representation of the training data to determine a reduced-order model that best fits the data in a minimum-residual sense.
 This is the core objective of the package.
-4. [**Evaluate the Reduced-order Model**](subsec-rom-evaluation).
+4. [**Evaluate the reduced-order model**](subsec-rom-evaluation).
 Use the learned model to make computationally efficient predictions.

 This page gives an overview of Operator Inference by walking through each of these steps.